Night Shift · Chapter 5

 "The first question is always the same," Patricia said.
 "Always.
 Every call.
 'Is the patient conscious?'
 Because consciousness determines everything that follows.
 A conscious patient is a different protocol than an unconscious patient.
 A conscious patient can answer questions, can follow instructions, can participate in their own rescue.
 An unconscious patient cannot.
 And the first branch of the tree is: conscious or unconscious.
 Everything else comes after."

 The second question: "Is the patient breathing?"
-Because breathing determined the urgency, determined the timeline, determined whether the call was a conversation or a countdown, whether the dispatcher had minutes to gather information or seconds to initiate CPR instructions, whether the response was measured or immediate, whether the ambulance came with lights and sirens or without, whether the determinant code was Alpha (the lowest priority, the least urgent) or Echo (the highest, the most), and the difference between Alpha and Echo was the difference between a headache and a cardiac arrest, which was the difference between inconvenience and death, which was the difference that the protocol was designed to identify in the first seconds of the call, the first questions, the first branch of the tree.
+Because breathing determined the urgency, determined whether the call was a conversation or a countdown, whether the dispatcher had minutes to gather information or seconds to initiate CPR instructions, whether the ambulance came with lights and sirens or without.
+The difference between Alpha and Echo was the difference between a headache and a cardiac arrest.
+The protocol was designed to identify that difference in the first seconds of the call.

 Delia remembered the first time she used the protocol on a real call.
 Not a practice call, not a simulation, not a role-play exercise in the schoolroom with Patricia playing the caller and Delia playing the dispatcher and the other trainees watching and taking notes.
 A real call.
 A real caller.
 A real emergency.
 The call came during her supervised period — her first months on the floor, working alongside a veteran dispatcher (Marcus, it was Marcus, Marcus was her training officer), the veteran monitoring her calls, listening on a split headset, ready to intervene if the trainee faltered, ready to take over if the call exceeded the trainee's ability, ready but also restrained, because the training required the trainee to do the work, to take the calls, to use the protocol, to be the voice, even when the voice was uncertain, even when the voice was new, even when the voice had not yet learned the steadiness that would come with practice and time and the accumulated experience of a thousand calls.